jhowerin/memory-game/README.md

 -- Greater than 50 equals a single black star

 ## Game Dependencies
-The game uses google API's, for font's and bootstrap for the card icons.
+The game uses google API's for font's and bootstrap for the card icons.
 So, the player should have internet connection for the best game play

 ## Development Resources
 - Udacity Front-End Nanodegree Program course kit